BigBlueButton is built upon many amazing open source components. This page describes how they work together.

 In BigBlueButton, a user can join the voice conference in several ways.
 Users can join using Flash, WebRTC, or phone.
 When joining through Flash, the user can choose to join listen-only or listen-and-talk.
-Users joined with Chrome and Firefox are able to join using WebRTC.
+Users joined with Chrome and Firefox can join using WebRTC.
 WebRTC provides higher-quality and lower delay.
-If FreeSWITCH is integrated with a VOIP provider, users are able to call in using their phone by dialing a number and pressing the conference number on their keypad.
+If FreeSWITCH is integrated with a VOIP provider, users are able to call in using their phone by dialling a number and pressing the conference number on their keypad.

 Uploading a Presentation

 Uploaded presentations go through a conversion process in order to be displayed inside the Flash client.
 When the uploaded presentation is an Office document, it needs to be converted into PDF using LibreOffice.
 The PDF document is then converted in SWF using SWFTools.
 There are times when a PDF page fails to convert to SWF.
 In this case, an image snapshot of the page is taken using ImageMagick and the image is converted to PDF then to SWF.